Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 What is encryption?

-Encryption is the process of converting data into an unreadable code.
-You must have access to a password or a secret encryption key to be able to read an encrypted file.

-Encrypting your data will help ensure your data remain safe from disclosure in the event that a laptop or other portable device such as a USB flash drive/memory stick ends up lost or stolen.

 The University of Edinburgh Data Encryption policy warns users that "medium and high risk personal data or business information must be encrypted if it leaves the University environment".